 I’m a PhD candidate in the history department at Yale, where I study eighteenth-century North America and the Atlantic World.
-For the 2014-2015 year I will be a Chateaubriand Fellow based in Paris, thanks to support from the Embassy of France.
+This year I’m a Chateaubriand Fellow based in Paris, thanks to support from the Embassy of France.

 My dissertation examines the contest between French, British, and indigenous empires for the American Interior, and maps the development of continental and transatlantic communications infrastructure over the long Seven Years’ War.
 My other on-going project, which centers on William Johnson and the Brant family, uncovers a cultural and political campaign to create a genteel Mohawk elite in pre-revolutionary New York.